bjornmeansbear/rwdfruhoh.ookb.co/_ToDo.md

 - These 5 blocks are to then fill randomly on each page load — so that the big featured area “rotates” each time the page is loaded/refreshed — is that possible? (there is a 6th block, which will have just text in it that I don't think needs to change)

 ## Who We Are.
 - Bios were created as their own files in a sub-directory; how to make these print out as a list inside the last tab here?
+I'm having a lot of problems with this one.
+In terms of how this software is working, it might make more sense to pull this out into another root-level folder and not make it a subfolder of whoweare?

 ## What We Do.
 - Sorted by categories: but how to get categories to print out as classes on each of the list entries?
 Also, how to get categories to print out as the side-nav?